 As required of Metropolitan Transportation Planning Organizations (MTPOs) through federal and state regulations, the Unified Planning Work Program (UPWP) is prepared in cooperation with member agencies and presents a continuing, cooperative, and comprehensive (the "3C") approach to transportation planning activities.
 The Unified Planning Work Program (UPWP) also documents the transportation planning priorities and work tasks for the Kingsport Metropolitan Transportation Planning Organization (MTPO) for Fiscal Years 2022 and 2023.
-The Federal Highway Administration (FHWA) and the Tennessee Department of Transportation (TDOT) fiscal years begin on October 1 and end on September 30.
-For the Virginia Department of Transportation (VDOT) the Fiscal Years begin on July 1 and end on June 30.
-Preparation of the UPWP is required by the Fixing America's Surface Transportation Act (FAST Act), subsequent legislation, and the Metropolitan Planning Regulations (23 Code of Federal Regulations 450.308) of the United States Department of Transportation.
-The Kingsport MTPO's UPWP has been developed, and will be carried forth, according to the provisions set forth in the FAST Act as well as federal, state (Tennessee and Virginia), and local legislation and policies pertaining to transportation planning activities, products, and regulations.
-This includes supporting the list of planning factors and federal initiatives that currently exist, and which are described later in this document.
-The UPWP will continue to incorporate provisions carried over from MAP-21 (Moving Ahead in the 21st Century) and the FAST Act as they are interpreted through Title 23 of the United States Code, the FHWA, and the Federal Transit Administration (FTA) policy and guidance.
-Additionally, a new UPWP, which is developed by MTPO staff, is required every 2 years in Tennessee (every year in Virginia) and is developed in cooperation with the State and Public Transportation (transit) operators.
-The UPWP is also developed in coordination and cooperation with all member and affiliated agencies, including Scott County - Weber City - Gate City Virginia (through MTPO planning activities conducted by LENOWISCO (Lee County, City of Norton, Wise County, Scott County) Planning District Commission (PDC), Sullivan-Hawkins-Washington-Greene Counties in Tennessee, the City of Kingsport, and local planning agencies.
+The Federal Highway Administration (FHWA) and the Tennessee Department of Transportation (TDOT) fiscal year begins on October 1 and ends on September 30.
+For the Virginia Department of Transportation (VDOT) the fiscal year begins on July 1 and ends on June 30.
+Preparation of the UPWP is required by federal legislation, and the Metropolitan Planning Regulations (23 Code of Federal Regulations 450.308) of the United States Department of Transportation.
+The Kingsport MTPO's UPWP has been developed, and will be carried forth, according to the provisions set forth in the FAST Act, and now the Infrastructure Investment and Jobs Act (IIJA) also known as the Bipartisan Infrastructure Law (BIL) as well as other federal, state (Tennessee and Virginia), and local legislation and policies pertaining to transportation planning activities, products, and regulations.
+This includes supporting the list of planning factors, federal initiatives, and planning emphasis areas (PEAs) that currently exist, and which are described later in this document.
+The UPWP will continue to incorporate provisions carried over from previous federal legislation as they are interpreted through Title 23 of the United States Code, the FHWA, and the Federal Transit Administration (FTA) policy and guidance.
+Additionally, a new UPWP, developed by MTPO staff, is required every 2 years in Tennessee (every year in Virginia) and is developed in cooperation with the state and public transportation (transit) operators.
+The UPWP is also developed in coordination and cooperation with all member and affiliated agencies, including Scott County - Weber City - Gate City Virginia (through MTPO planning activities conducted by LENOWISCO (Lee County, City of Norton, Wise County, Scott County) Planning District Commission (PDC)), Sullivan-Hawkins-Washington-Greene Counties in Tennessee, the City of Kingsport, and local planning agencies.

 The UPWP is divided into six (6) program tasks which include: (I) Program Administration, (II) Travel Data Collection, Maintenance, and Analysis, (III) Short Range Planning, (IV) Long Range Planning, (V) Multimodal Planning, and (VI) Special Studies.
 Each program task provides specific information for each planning activity and includes a description of accompanying sub-tasks (activities that fall within these major topics).
 The information contained in each task includes agency responsibility, task purpose, previous work, study design, product, and work schedule.
-The UPWP presents a continuing, cooperative, and comprehensive (the "3C") approach to transportation planning within the MTPO area.
-The UPWP has been prepared in an effort to address specific federal, state, and local agency requirements and to advance transportation initiatives while applying the 3-C approach within the MTPO area.
+The UPWP presents a continuing, cooperative, and comprehensive (3C) approach to transportation planning within the MTPO area.
+The UPWP has been prepared in an effort to address specific federal, state, and local agency requirements and to advance transportation initiatives while applying the 3C approach within the MTPO area.